Allambie Heights: Commercial area

-The main business area in Allambie Heights consists of an IGA supermarket, newsagent, coffee shops, Chubby Fish and Chip shop, pizza, Indian, Thai, gift shop, bakery, Strand 22 Hair & Beauty, community centre and the local primary school.
-It is also home to the Warringah Aquatic Centre.
-The suburb is also home to a range of retirement villages including the Italian Scalabrini Village and the German Lutheran Homes.
-There are also a number of care centres for the disabled including The Sunnyfield Association, The Cerebral Palsy Alliance and Allambie Special School.
+The main business area in Allambie Heights is located next to the local community centre and the local primary school.
+The suburb is also home to a range of retirement villages including Scalabrini Village, Fred Hutley Village and The Allambie Heights Village.
+There are also a number of care centres for the disabled including Sunnyfield Disability Services, The Cerebral Palsy Alliance and The Beach School.

 Education

 Allambie Heights is home to three schools: